beauty-wallet/beauty-wallet/howto-build-android.md

 ## Building BeautyWallet for Android

-These steps will help you configure and execute a build of CakeWallet from its source code.
+These steps will help you configure and execute a build of BeautyWallet from its source code.

 ### 1. Installing Package Dependencies

-CakeWallet cannot be built without the following packages installed on your build system.
+BeautyWallet cannot be built without the following packages installed on your build system.

 - curl unzip automake build-essential file pkg-config git python libtool libtinfo5 cmake openjdk-8-jre-headless clang